bashrc2/epicyon/README.md

 Subsequently **Bob** could change the stored capabilities for **Alice** in their database, giving the new object a different id.
 This could be sent back to **Alice**, perhaps as another **follow Accept** activity with attached capabilities.
 This could then change the way in which **Alice** can interact with **Bob**, for example by adding or removing the ability to like or reply to posts.

 Object capabilities can be strictly enforced by adding the **--ocap** option when running the server.
 The only activities which it is not enforced upon are **Follow** and **Accept**.
 Anyone can create a follow request or accept updated capabilities.

+## Object capabilities in the shared inbox scenario

+Shared inboxes are obviously essential for any kind of scalability, otherwise there would be vast amounts of duplicated messages being dumped onto the intertubes like a big truck.

+With the shared inbox instead of sending from Alice to 500 of her fans on a different instance - repeatedly sending the same message to individual inboxes - a single message is sent to its shared inbox (which has its own special account called 'inbox') and it then decides how to distribute that.
+If a list of capability ids is attached to the message which gets sent to the shared inbox then the receiving server can use that.

 ## Some capabilities